DevBigEazi/etn-forge/CONTRIBUTING.md

-# Contributing to etn-dapp-forge 🤝
+# Contributing to etn-dappforge 🤝

-Thank you for your interest in contributing to etn-dapp-forge!
+Thank you for your interest in contributing to etn-dappforge!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents